 - You do need to plan on using this up quickly.
 I put ours in the fridge, because I hate leaving bread out to mold, but I should have because either way, this bread seems to get stale quickly.
 I’d plan on no more bread than you can eat in three days.
 Two if you’re looking for optimal flavor.

 - The taste of this bread was very “french” and the making part was a snap, but I think I’d like it better with some wheat flour mixed in.
 Next time I’ll be subbing in a cup of wheat and maybe sprinkling some flax seed on top.

-Hopefully soon I’ll be brave enough to give sourdough a whirl.
+Hopefully I’ll be brave enough to give sourdough a whirl sometime soon.